*This post may contain affiliate links. Please read the full disclosure here.

 These are flexible food business ideas that are great for stay at home moms looking to make an income from home.

+You work your own hours, set your rate of pay and follow your passion doing what you love best.
 It’s great when you can start a career doing what you enjoy, and that is exactly what you are going to learn from this post.

 Disclaimer: When you are providing a service like cooking for people – please check the requirements in your state for Food and Safety, licensing or any Food Handling certificate that may be mandatory.
-These are ideas to inspire you, to follow dreams and help you build a career at home.
+These ideas are to inspire you, to follow dreams and help you build a career at home.

 This post contains affiliate links.
 Please read full disclosure here.

-1. Start a food blog
+1. Start a Food Blog

 Here is a detailed tutorial on how to start your own food blog – including budget-friendly ideas for background and props.